China gives long-awaited GM crop approvals amid U.S. trade talks

 The country, the world’s biggest soybean consumer, has so far purchased only about 5 million tonnes of the 2018 U.S. soy harvest, a fraction of its typical purchases.

-The U.S. has demanded that China change its GM crop import application process to make it more transparent, timely and based on scientific methods.
+The United States has demanded that China change its GM crop import application process to make it more transparent, timely and based on scientific methods.

 The latest approvals should not be taken as a sign that China is conceding to those demands, said a China-based industry source, who also asked not to be named because of the sensitivity of the matter.